LakshmiUmaG/openpublishing-test/openpublishing/test/index.md

 ## Purpose
 This repo is for open publishing e2e test.

+> [!NOTE]
+> This branch is used by the CSI global production team for testing accessibility fixes and other issues.
+> Please contact [JasGro](mailto:jasgro) with any questions.

 Feature owners are encouraged to make changes of documents and resources in the repo to test e2e scenarios.

 For OPS documentation, please refer to [openpublishing-docs](https://ppe.msdn.microsoft.com/en-us/openpublishing/docs?branch=master).